heru-himawan-tl/fdaf/README.md

 just so easy and so simply.
 One way to separate concerns in a software application is to use a Model-View-Controller (MVC) architecture.
-The Model represents the business or database code, the View represents the page design ode, and the Controller represents the navigational code.
+The Model represents the business or database code, the View represents the page design code, and the Controller represents the navigational code.
 FDAF is designed to help developers create web applications that utilize an MVC architecture, but with more simple fashion by let the developers to implement standard Java EE.